RinteRface/shinyHeatmap/README.md

 ### How to use it

-- The app must have a `www` folder since heatmap data are stored in `www/heatmap-data.json` by default.
+The app must have a `www` folder since heatmap data are stored in `www/heatmap-data.json` by default.

-- In `ui.R`, wrap the UI inside `heatmap_container()`.
+1. In `ui.R`, wrap the UI inside `heatmap_container()`.
 This initializes the canvas to record the click coordinates.

-- In `server.R`, call `record_heatmap()`.
+2. In `server.R`, call `record_heatmap()`.
 Overall, this recovers the
-coordinates of each click on the JS side and store them in `www/heatmap-data.json`.
+coordinates of each click on the JS side and store them in `www/heatmap-<SHINY_SESSION_ID>-<USER_AGENT>-<DATE>.json`.
-This may be used later to preview the heatmap.
+This may be used later to preview the heatmap by aggregating all compatible user sessions.
+For instance, mobile platforms are not aggregated with destkop since coordinates would be incorrect.
 With vanilla `{shiny}` templates like `fluidPage`, you don't need to change anything.
 However, with more complex templates, you can pass the target CSS selector of the heatmap container with `record_heatmap(target = ".wrapper")`.
 If the app takes time to load, a __timeout__ parameters is available.
 This could be the case when you rely on packages such as [{waiter}](https://github.com/JohnCoene/waiter).

-- Locally, you can add `download_heatmap()` to your app, which will read data stored in the JSON, generate the heatmap and save it as a png file:
+3. To download the heatmap locally, you must add `download_heatmap()` to your app, which will read data stored in the JSON files, generate the heatmap and save it as a png file:

 ```r
 # UI code